biocore/metagenomics_pooling_notebook/README.md

 # metagenomics_pooling_notebook

-A Jupyter notebook to assist wet lab shotgun pipeline.
+A set of Jupyter notebooks and general code to assist the Knight Wet Lab pipelines.

 ## Installation